 - Details on the amount you would like to finance

-Types of Auto Loans Available Through Chase
+Types of Chase Auto Loans

-Chase offers auto loans for both new and used cars purchased through a dealer within Chase’s network.
+Chase offers auto loans for both new and used vehicles purchased through a dealer in the Chase network.
 Commercial vehicles, vehicles older than 10 years, and vehicles with more than 120,000 miles are not eligible.

-- Down payment savings: Chase auto loans don’t require a down payment, which can be an appealing benefit and which helps you to get behind the wheel of a car for less.
+- Down payment savings: Chase auto loans don’t require a down payment, which can be an appealing benefit and which helps you to get behind the wheel of a new car for less.
 Keep in mind that if you don’t put money down, you’ll probably face higher monthly payments and interest.
 It’s always a good idea to consider trading in an old vehicle or making a down payment to reduce the amount of money that you’ll need to finance.